wattierdan/wattierdan.github.io/README.md

 ## wattierdan.github.io
-* This is a personal website using HTML and CSS.
+* Is a personal website using HTML and CSS.
 * Utilizes Bootstap Framework
-* It is currently hosted on Github Pages.
+* Is currently hosted on Github Pages.